-If you are looking for a waterfall adventure, Cloudland Canyon Waterfalls Trail is one of the many trails you should choose from when you decide which route you want to take.
+If you are looking for a waterfall adventure, Cloudland Canyon Waterfalls Trail is one of the many paths you can choose from.

-This 2.1-mile roundtrip hike will lead you up to two hidden waterfalls, buried deep into the forest.
+This 2.1-mile roundtrip hike will lead you up to two hidden waterfalls, buried deep within the forest.
 You will see Cherokee Falls, as well as Hemlock Falls.

 Just a warning, it is a more difficult hike because of the number of stairs and the rocky terrain, but the view will be totally worth the struggle.

-These views during your trail hike are views that are breathtaking, and those you might not have experienced before.
-The canyon's forests go for miles and you will just stop and stare at it.
+The views during the trail hike are breathtaking and may offer some you have never experienced before.
+The canyon's forests go for miles and you might find yourself stopping to stare at it.

-Cherokee Falls is the first waterfall you will encounter, and we promise, you will just want to jump right in.
+Cherokee Falls is the first waterfall you will encounter, and you will just want to jump right in.
 Atlanta Trails explains that the 60-foot waterfall drops into the bluest pool of water.

 Hemlock Falls is the second waterfall and is just as beautiful as the first.
-This waterfall is 90-feet, but you cannot jump into this one.
+However, this waterfall drops 90 feet, so you cannot jump into this one.
 The water pools down into a "boulder-filled canyon floor," but it is still a sight to see.

-At the end of the day, you have a choice to spend the night in a yurt, a step up from "real" camping, rent a cottage, or rent a campsite spot.
-Whatever you choose, you can be sure to lay out at night and see stars for miles to wrap up your adventurous day.
+At the end of the day, you have many options to stay the night.
+You can choose to stay in a yurt — a step up from "real" camping — or rent a cottage or campsite spot.
+Whatever you choose, you can be sure to lay out at night and see stars for miles.
+It is the perfect way to wrap up your adventurous day.

-Nightly rates vary on the spot you choose, and what nights you plan to go.
-They can range from $100 per night in a yurt and $180 per night in a cottage.
-You can book your stay, here.
+Nightly rates vary depending on the spot you choose, and what nights you plan to go.
+They can range from $100 per night in a yurt to $180 per night in a cottage.
+You can book your stay here.

-It is just $5 to enter the park to enjoy all that is has to offer.
-The park is open from 7 a.m.
-EST - 10 p.m.
-EST and is located at 122 Cloudland Canyon Park Rd, Rising Fawn, GA 30738.
+It is just $5 to enter the park to enjoy all that it has to offer.
+The park is open from 7 a.m. to 10 p.m. and is located at 122 Cloudland Canyon Park Rd., Rising Fawn, Georgia.